-Sloping grades for gates, fence lines, and driveway gates are dealt with in a hierarchy of solutions, listed below as Options A -C
+Sloping grades for gates, fence lines, and driveway gates are dealt with in a hierarchy of solutions, listed below as Options A, B, and C

 Nominal slopes are either ignored or, when feasible, the grade is feathered to an aesthetic acceptance.